-- The first two years are focused on the basic and advanced culinary skills which mirror their other culinary management dipolma but also weaves in buisness, service and accounting courses.
+- The first two years are focused on the basic and advanced culinary skills which mirror their other culinary management diploma but also weaves in business, service and accounting courses.

-- The final two years are heavily are focused on finance, buisness, nutritional science and food science.
-During this time they will do two capstone projects where one is acadmeically focused where they choose and research a topic related to the industry and write a paper.
+- The final two years are heavily are focused on finance, business, nutritional science and food science.
+During this time they will do two capstone projects where one is academically focused where they choose and research a topic related to the industry and write a paper.
 The second project is creating a three-course meal in two hours using advanced culinary skills.

 - In the last two year are focused on research and marketing and why food does what it does.
 Why do operations need to focus on finances to be sustainable.
 The degree starts to shed light on things people need to look out for in the industry.

 [10:55] What type of jobs does this program set you up for?